 Hide and Seek (1964)

 later yearsJanet Munro's final years were beset by sadness and tragedy.
 Her marriage to Ian Hendry ended in divorce in December 1971, and she publicly admitted that she was an alcoholic and sought treatment for her dependency.
 She had also suffered a nervous breakdown in the late 1960s.
-While trying to rebuild her acting career, in January 1972 Munro blacked out behind the wheel of her car and was seriously injured in a wreck. leaving her with facial scars and temporary blindness in one eye.
+While trying to rebuild her acting career, this time on television, in January 1972 Munro blacked out behind the wheel of her car and was seriously injured in a wreck. leaving her with facial scars and temporary blindness in one eye.
 After recovering from her accident, Janet Munro died suddenly on December 6, 1972, of a heart ailment at the age of 38.
 (Some sources claim she choked to death on tea.)
 She was survived by daughters Sally and Alexandra, whom she had with second husband Ian Hendry (1931-1984).

 janet munro films available from movies unlimited